fbef0102/L4D1_2-Plugins/lockdown_system-l4d2/readme.md

         // Time Interval to spawn a tank when door is opening (0=off) lockdown_system-l4d2_opening_tank_interval "50"

-        // After saferoom door is opened, slay players who are not inside saferoom in seconds.
+        // After end saferoom door is opened, slay players who are not inside saferoom in seconds.
 (0=off) lockdown_system-l4d2_outside_slay_duration "60"

         // What percentage of the ALIVE survivors must assemble near the saferoom door before open.
 (0=off)